The Mathematics Placement Assessment will help you and your advisor determine the right Mathematics course for you.

 Be honest about your skill level.
 There is no benefit to cheating on the placement assessment – your only reward will be that you are placed into a math class for which you do not yet have the skills to succeed.
 Therefore, while you are taking the assessment, do not consult any other source for help (friends, family, internet searches, etc.).
 The purpose of the placement assessment is to give an accurate measure of your current mathematical skills so that you will be successful in your mathematics courses.

-If your ALEKS Access has expired and you wish to retake the placement assessment, you can login to ALEKS and enter the following class code to register in a new cohort: LMXUY-NMGQD.
+If your ALEKS Access has expired after your initial 12-month window and you wish to retake the placement assessment, you can login to ALEKS and enter the class code to register in the cohort

-You will need to pay $25, which will give you 3 placement attempts and 6-months of access to the ALEKS Learning Module.
+You will need to pay the $20 fee again, which will give you 3 placement attempts and 12-months of access to the ALEKS Learning Module.

 1. Log on the portal my.pitt.edu to access ALEKS.